DanielBrunnsaker/ProtPredict/README.md

 This repository contains the code needed to reproduce the results of the study.

-Note, the study has been published in [Bioinformatics](https://academic.oup.com/bioinformatics/article/40/2/btae050/7589924)
+Note that the study has been published in [Bioinformatics](https://academic.oup.com/bioinformatics/article/40/2/btae050/7589924)

 # Install Python dependencies